OscarFernandezMX/OscarFernandezMX/README.md

 - 📍 I'm an electrical engineer with a master's degree in Artificial Intelligence.
 - 🌟 I'm interested in deep learning, data science, combinatorial optimization, and anything about artificial intelligence 😃.
 - 🌱 I come from combinatorial optimization using genetic algorithms.
-So, I'm expanding my knowledge by learning more about deep learning.
+Now, I'm expanding my knowledge by learning more about deep learning.
 - 📫 How to reach me: **<a href="mailto:fernandezmx@ieee.org" >Email</a>**, **<a href="https://www.linkedin.com/in/fernandezmx/" >LinkedIn</a>**.

 <!--